 The only problem is that astronomy can be quite complex, and if you don’t know how to find the best telescope for your needs, there is a good chance that you’ll end up with a lackluster experience.

-Below I have outlined what I consider to be the best retail level telescopes on the market today.
+Below we have collated what we consider to be the best retail level telescopes on the market today.

 The Celestron 21023 Cometron FirstScope is a popular choice for beginners, and with a wide field of view, it’s commonly used to observe galaxies, star clusters and comets.
 It features a lightweight, portable design, and since it’s easy to use, it’s a top pick for beginner astronomers.